Aging & Health A to Z

 Causes & Symptoms

-- medicines that reduce sexual arousal, response or desire, including certain antidepressants, antipsychotics, antihistamines, medicines for blood pressure, stomach ulcers heart medicines (beta blockers), diuretics (water pills)
+- Medicines that reduce sexual arousal, response, or desire.
+These include certain antidepressants, antipsychotics, antihistamines, medicines for blood pressure, stomach ulcers, heart medicines (beta blockers), and diuretics (“water pills”).

-- lower natural levels of testosterone (in men), estrogen (in women after menopause) and reductions in other important hormones
+- Lower natural levels of hormones.
+These include testosterone (in men) and estrogen (in women, after menopause) as well as other important hormones.

-- medical conditions that make sexual activity difficult, tiring, or painful, especially arthritis, urinary tract infections, incontinence, prolapse of the uterus, endometriosis, vaginal infections, urethral infections (cystitis), or heart of lung diseases
+- Medical conditions that make sexual activity difficult, tiring, or painful.
+These especially include arthritis, urinary tract infections, incontinence, prolapse of the uterus, endometriosis, vaginal infections, cystitis (urethral infections), or heart or lung diseases.

-- circulatory (blood vessel) diseases, including atherosclerosis, high blood pressure, high cholesterol, diabetes that increase the risk of erectile dysfunction
+- Circulatory (blood vessel) diseases, including atherosclerosis, high blood pressure, high cholesterol, or diabetes.
+These diseases increase the risk of erectile dysfunction.

-- nerve diseases or conditions (e.g. spinal cord injury from a “slipped” or herniated disc, Parkinson’s disease, multiple sclerosis, stroke
+- Nerve diseases or conditions (such as a spinal cord injury from a “slipped” or herniated disc, Parkinson’s disease, multiple sclerosis, or stroke).

-If you are experiencing difficulties in your sex life after beginning a new medication, tell your doctor.
+If you are experiencing difficulties in your sex life after beginning a new medication, tell your healthcare provider.
 You may benefit from a switch to another product, or to a lower dose.

 Symptoms and Warning Signs

-If you are a man, you may have noticed that you started taking longer to achieve a full erection once you reached the age of 60-65.
-Your erection may also not be as firm as in former times.
-It may take more time to reach full arousal, orgasm and ejaculation as well.
+If you are a man, you may have noticed that it started taking longer to achieve a full erection once you reached the age of 60-65.
+Your erection may also not be as firm as it was when you were younger.
+It may take more time to reach full arousal, orgasm, and ejaculation as well.

 For women, menopause brings a reduction in the production of estrogen, as well as other hormones important to sexual health.
-You may notice consequences of this, such as
+You may notice side effects of this, such as

-- more difficulty achieving orgasm: need for more foreplay and direct clitoral stimulation
+- More difficulty achieving orgasm, and need for more foreplay and direct clitoral stimulation.

-- reduced sexual sensation – leading to lower response
+- Experiencing reduced sexual sensations, which leads to lower response.

 Posted: May 2012